Monuments relating to the Haymarket affair: Haymarket Martyrs' Monument

 Following the Haymarket affair, trial and executions, the five dead defendants—George Engel, Adolph Fischer, Louis Lingg, Albert Parsons, and August Spies—were buried at the German Waldheim Cemetery (later merged with Forest Home Cemetery) in Forest Park, Illinois, a suburb of Chicago.
 When he died, defendant Oscar Neebe was buried at Waldheim, where there is also a memorial for the seventh defendant, Michael Schwab.

 The Pioneer Aid and Support Association organized a subscription for a funeral monument.
 In 1893, the Haymarket Martyrs' Monument by sculptor Albert Weinert was raised at Waldheim.
 It consists of a 16-foot-high granite shaft capped by a carved triangular stone.
 There is a two step base, which also supports a monumental figure of a woman standing over the body of a fallen worker, both in bronze.
 It was dedicated on June 25, 1893, after a march from Chicago.
 The inscription on the steps read, "1887", the year of the executions.
 Also, there is a quote attributed to Spies, recorded just before his execution by hanging: "The day will come when our silence will be more powerful than the voice you are throttling today."

 On the back of the monument are listed the names of the men.
 On the top of the monument, a bronze plaque contains text of the pardon later issued by Illinois governor John Peter Altgeld.

 The dedication ceremony was attended by 8,000, with union flags and the American flag draped on the monument.
 European unions and American organizations sent flowers to be placed.

 The Haymarket Martyrs' Monument was designated a National Historic Landmark by the United States Department of the Interior in 1997.

-Mary Brogger Monument
+The Haymarket Memorial

+Chicago labor supporters called for a park at the site of the Haymarket riot as early as 1985 in commemoration of its 100th anniversary.
+Labor historians put a plaque at near the site in 1970 that was stolen soon after.

-On September 14, 2004, Daley and union leaders—including the president of Chicago's police union—unveiled a monument by Chicago artist Mary Brogger, a fifteen-foot speakers' wagon sculpture echoing the wagon on which the labor leaders stood in Haymarket Square to champion the eight-hour day.
-The bronze sculpture, intended to be the centerpiece of a proposed "Labor Park", is meant to symbolize both the rally at Haymarket and free speech.
-The planned site was to include an international commemoration wall, sidewalk plaques, a cultural pylon, a seating area, and banners, but construction has not yet begun.
+In September 2004, Daley and union leaders—including the president of Chicago's police union—unveiled a monument by Chicago artist Mary Brogger, a fifteen-foot speakers' wagon sculpture echoing the wagon on which the labor leaders stood in Haymarket Square to champion the eight-hour day.
+The 3,200-pound sculpture features a faceless human figure orating atop a wagon coming undone with additional faceless figures near or clutching the wagon.
+It sits on the site where a minister was giving a speech when the bomb went off.
+The sculpture was temporarily relocated in 2016 to avoid damage during construction at nearby buildings.
+The new construction created a small pocket park between the statue and a new apartment building.